scilus/scil-documentation/source/intro_to/explore_python.rst

 VirtualEnvs
 -----------------------
-Virtualenv is a built-in module in Python that allows you to create isolated environments for Python projects.
+:bash:`virtualenv` is a built-in module in Python that allows you to create isolated environments for Python projects.
 It is a lightweight and easy-to-use tool for managing dependencies and project configurations.
 It is also compatible with most Python versions and can be used with any Python package manager.
 However, virtualenv requires some command-line knowledge to use, and it does not include any pre-installed packages or tools.

 **Ressources:**
     - Quick tutorial on virtualenv `[link] <https://pythonbasics.org/virtualenv/>`__